 LOCATION: Huemantla in Tlaxcala, Ciudad Juárez in Chihuahua, and San Blas in the Estado de México.

-We have been working for more than 4 years in this effort to transform the lives of children between the ages of 3 and 15 in four communities in the municipality of Tlacotepec, Puebla, with programs focused on educating and protecting them.
+We have been working with this project to transform the lives of children between the ages of 3 and 15 in four communities in the municipality of Tlacotepec, Puebla, with programs focused on educating and protecting them.

 LOCATION: Corporate Program